Home | Chemistry Calculator | Ca Reactor Setup Help |

 Depending on the type of bubble counter, a plastic syringe will become handy for filling the bubble counter.

 If your bubble counter is installed in the regulator, you can use pure glycerin for the bubble counter; it will make the CO2 bubbles rise more slowly so it will make them easier to count.
 You can get the glycerin from your nearest pharmacy.
+I would not recommend using glycerin in a bubble counter mounted in the reactor as there will be greater chance of it mixing with the aquarium water especially if the bubble counter is designed to be auto filled when the reactor is in operation.

 There are three potential means to feed water to a reactor or variations “thereof”: Did you notice this cool word I learned from my associations with Lawyers?